ruricolist/overlord/README.md

 During development, as targets are defined and re-defined, and rebuilt or not rebuilt, the actual state of the Lisp world will drift away from the one specified by Overlord’s dependency graph.
-Before dumping an image such discrepancies must be resolved.
-It is obviously undesirable, for example, for an image built on one machine to try to lazy-load a module on another machine where the source of that module is unavailable.
-(Actually it would be a disaster, since that source file might be provided maliciously.)
+Before an image is saved, Overlord needs to do two things to resolve such

-Thus, before an image is saved, Overlord needs to do two things:
+discrepancies:

 1. Finalize the state of the image by making sure that all defined targets have been built.